 - If the need is not foreseeable, notify your manager within one to two working days once you are aware of the need to take leave.

-- If the leave is for planned appointments or treatments, or requires intermittent or reduced schedule leave, you must notify your manager and be prepared to work with your manager on integrating your FML absence into the unit’s work schedule when possible.
+- If the leave is for planned appointments or treatments, or requires intermittent or reduced schedule leave, you must notify your manager and be prepared to be flexible with integrating your FML absence into the unit’s work schedule when possible.

-- You must call the HR Leave Center to request FML and to provide accurate and complete information.
+- Call the HR Leave Center to request FML and to provide accurate and complete information.

 - If you are incapacitated, your designee may call to initiate the leave request on your behalf.

-- The manager should only contact the HR Leave Center when the employee is not able to do so due to incapacity.
-If the employee is not incapacitated and fails to follow instructions to contact the HR Leave Center, it will be considered a violation of the FML policy.
-If the manager is contacted by your designee, the manager should instruct the designee to call the HR Leave Center.
+- Contact the HR Leave Center if employee is not able to do so due to incapacity.
+If the employee is not incapacitated and does not contact the HR Leave Center, it will be considered a violation of the FML policy.
+If you are contacted by the employee's designee, instruct the designee to call the HR Leave Center.

 STEP 3: PRELIMINARY APPROVAL